dpc/breeze/README.md

 Rust.
 Life is too short not to use Rust.

 Terminals can do `|`-shaped cursors now, people!
 We don't have to use the blocky cursor anymore!
-Am I really the only one to figure it out?
 In Breeze `|` is the only cursor shape.
+Whole design assumes `|`-shaped cursor.
 It feels more like a graphical text editor, than traditional CLI ones.
+A fresh breeze in CLI terminal world.

 Kakoune seem very Vim-golf-centric.
 In Breeze the philosophy is slightly different.
 It doesn't matter to me in how many keystrokes one can perform certain editing operation.